-While on campus, all students are required to wear a Spartan photo I.D. badge.
+While on campus, all students are required to wear a Spartan College of Aeronautics and Technology photo I.D. badge.
 Student identification cards are received during registration orientation for each term.
 Student ID cards can also be issued through Student Services during regular business hours.
 Student ID cards are required for ALL tools check out at the tool room.